Hirohiko Kakegawa

-Hirohiko Kakegawa (掛川 裕彦, Kakegawa Hirohiko) is a Japanese actor, voice actor and narrator from Saitama Prefecture, Japan.
+Hirohiko Kakegawa (掛川 裕彦, Kakegawa Hirohiko) is a Japanese actor, voice actor and narrator from Saitama Prefecture.

 Biography

 Kakegawa was born on October 11, 1959, in Saitama Prefecture.
 He graduated from Waseda University.
 After university he primarily worked in local government, until he decided to quit his job and become a voice actor.
 He debuted in the television anime Saint Seiya.
 Kakegawa hid his change in career from his parents until they discovered his deception after seeing his name in the credits for Gegege no Kitaro.